Ergodicity and mixing for locally monotone stochastic evolution equations: Preliminaries and hypotheses

 \end{hypothesis}

 Note that Hypothesis~\ref{hyp:angle} is implied by

 for some $q\ge 1$.

-\begin{remark} Note that above, especially Hypothesis~\ref{hyp:monotonicity} and Hypothesis~\ref{hyp:angle} differ from the standard assumptions for locally monotone drift SPDEs~\cite{LR:15}.
+\begin{remark}\begin{enumerate} \item Existence and uniqueness of solutions will use another set of hypotheses than the ergodicity result, which explains why we distinguish between $\alpha$ and $\hat{\alpha}$, as well as between $\beta$ and $\hat{\beta}$.
+In many cases, one may assume $\alpha=\hat{\alpha}$ and $\beta=\hat{\beta}$, but not in the prominent case of the stochastic 2D Navier-Stokes equations, see Subsection \ref{subsec:ex3} below. \item Note that especially Hypothesis~\ref{hyp:monotonicity} and Hypothesis~\ref{hyp:angle} differ from the standard assumptions for locally monotone drift SPDEs~\cite{LR:15}.
 To obtain global coupling at infinity (the $e$-property, see Definition~\ref{def:e} below), we need to obtain a priori estimates independent of the terminal time $T>0$.
 To get this, we need to assume $\delta_2>0$, and we cannot permit constant positive perturbations of the drift.
 Essentially, this means that our drift has a strongly dissipative part.
 Hypothesis~\ref{hyp:angle} is a cone condition that is of technical nature, but is easy to verify for many examples where the growth of the lower order nonlinearities can be controlled by the potential of the leading order term, see the examples in Section~\ref{sec:examples} below.
 Hypothesis~\ref{hyp:angle} can for instance be verified with the help of the conditions of Lemma~\ref{lem:subgradient} and Lemma~\ref{lem:hypE} below.
-Note that we need Hypothesis~\ref{hyp:angle} only in the proof of Lemma~\ref{lem:coupling} below. \end{remark}
+Note that we need Hypothesis~\ref{hyp:angle} only in the proof of Lemma~\ref{lem:coupling} below. \end{enumerate} \end{remark}